XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Get Top Markets ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/topMarkets.js "Source")

-Returns the top exchange markets on the Ripple Consensus Ledger, ordered from highest rank to lowest.
+Returns the top exchange markets on the XRP Ledger, ordered from highest rank to lowest.
 The rank is determined by the number and volume of exchanges and the number of counterparties participating.
 By default, returns top markets for the 30-day rolling window ending on the current date.
 You can specify a date to get results for the 30-day window ending on that date. _(New in [v2.1.0][])_

 #### Request Format ####